-How to Write a Journal: 6 Tips - The Write Practice
+How to Write a Journal: 6 Tips

 Do you keep a journal?
 I do.
 It is how I remember the travels I’ve taken, the life experiences I’ve enjoyed, and the litter boxes I’ve cleaned.

-We are writers, and so it is even more helpful for us to journal.
+We are writers, so it is even more helpful for us to start a journaling habit, such as the morning pages writer Julia Cameron encourages.
 Not sure yet?
-Let me share with you some tips from my journaling experience for how to write a journal.
+Let me share some tips from my journaling experience on how to write a journal.

 4 Advantages of Keeping a Journal

 There are many reasons why it is a good idea to keep a journal.
-I want to share four big ones with you.
+I want to share four big reasons this daily habit may help you with your writing process and develop your writing skills.

 1. Remember details

-When I traveled to Europe in 1978 I kept a journal.
-I have notes from the trip to Greece where I wiped out on a moped, weeded sugar beets on Kibbutz Reshafim in Israel, and hitchhiked through occupied territory in the south of Isreal.
+When I traveled to Europe in 1978, I kept a journal of my daily life.
+I have notes from the trip to Greece where I wiped out on a moped, weeded sugar beets on Kibbutz Reshafim in Israel, and hitchhiked through occupied territory in the south of Israel.

-There were several details of my trip, that I had completely forgotten until I re-read the journals.
+There were several details of my trip that I had completely forgotten until I reread my personal journals.

 December 16th, 1978